Energiz3r/HydroTek/README.md

 ### Build instructions:

 The software for this is a bit incomplete.
 The hardware is good to go, so go ahead with that, but if you want to build this and use the online component as I've designed it, shoot me a message at cl@noobs.wtf and I'll sort out the things still needing to be done manually, such as creating an account and preparing the database for your hardware.

+Note: The capacitors, barrel jack, and LM7805 can be omitted if the intention is to only run HydroTek from a USB power source.

 *(rev5)*